wkumari/draft-wkumari-opsawg-sdi/README.md

    Only the "correct" device will have the required private key and be able to decrypt and use the config file (See Security Considerations).
-An attacker would be able to connect to the network
+An attacker would be able to connect to the network and get an IP address.
+They would also be able to retrieve (encrypted) config files by guessing serial numbers (or perhaps the server would allow directory listing), but without the private keys an attacker will not be able to decrypt the files.